-Note: While the Plan has processes in place to prevent errors and mistakes, if a clerical error or mistake happens (however occurring) such error or mistake does not create a right to a Benefit or benefit premiums under the Plan.
-You have an obligation to correct any errors or omissions that come to your attention by calling the Service Center to correct the error or omission.
-There are deadlines to file claims and benefit related actions; please refer to the section Time Deadline to File a Benefit Claim and the Time Deadline to File a Benefit-Related Lawsuit in this SPD and in the General SPD for more information about the timing of these deadlines.
+Note: While the Plan has processes in place to prevent errors and mistakes, if a clerical error or mistake happens (however occurring) such error or mistake does not create a right to a Benefit or level of contribution rate under the Plan.
+You have an obligation to correct any errors or omissions that come to your attention by calling the Lumen Health and Life Service Center to correct the error or omission immediately.
+There are deadlines to file claims and benefit related actions; please refer to the section Time Deadline to File a Benefit Claim and the Time Deadline to File a Benefit-Related Lawsuit in this SPD and in the Retiree General SPD for more information about the timing of these deadlines.